precondition/ProgramISO/README.md

 ## Design Philosophy & Mnemonics
 #### Number row
 If you use an ISO keyboard, that's probably because you live in Europe and if that's the case, chances are also high that you need to input accented characters.
 Using the compose key for each accented character gets annoying if your language uses accents a lot.
 I speak French so I added french accented characters on Level3 of the number row, in a fashion that is lightly inspired by classic French and Belgian keyboard layouts.
+PS: French accents have been moved to Level5 (and Level6 for uppercase accented letters).
+The accents on the number row are redundant and less comfortable to use.

 The two leftmost keys on the number row hold `â` and `à` because the normal letter `A` is also the leftmost on the home row (it is also the leftmost in AZERTY).
 The tilde key is somewhat hard to reach but still feasible so I've placed the uncommon `â` there while `à` is much more commonly used so it is placed on the easier to reach <kbd>1</kbd> key.